softmillennium/newsnclues/README.md

 This is essentially a website with daily news trends, headlines and articles in various categories.
 Its main purpose is to have an easy access to latest aggregated and summarized articles.
-However, the uploaded csv files contain latest daily raw article data may also be used as input to train AI models on latest news content.
+The provided csv files contain latest daily headlines summaries and cleaned up (for the most part...) summaries of raw article data with links to the originals.
+These could be used as textual input to train AI models on latest news content.
 For example, such models may then used to:
 <ul>
 <li>calculate accurate sentiment analysis</li>